upsight/doctor/docs/types.rst

 * :attr:`~doctor.types.SuperType.description` - A human readable description
   of what the type represents.
 This will be used when generating documentation.
 * :attr:`~doctor.types.Enum.enum` - A list of `str` containing valid values.
+* :attr:`~doctor.types.Enum.case_insensitive` - A boolean indicating if the
+  values of the enum attribute are case insensitive or not.
 * :attr:`~doctor.types.SuperType.example` - An example value to send to the endpoint when generating API documentation.
 This is optional and a default example value will be generated for you.